CoinCircle/radian/apps/docs/blog/2025-11-11-radian-dao-vision.md

 3. **Full autonomy** - Complete community governance with multi-sig oversight
 4. **True decentralization** - Immutable smart contracts, pure on-chain governance

 This is what we've been building toward.
-Not just another DeFi protocol, but a genuinely decentralized financial infrastructure owned and operated by its users.
+Not just another protocol, but a genuinely decentralized financial infrastructure owned and operated by its participants.

 The future is radically autonomous.
 The future is decentralized.
 The future is Radian DAO.